62712 was completed at Darlington in February 1928 as LNER 246 an allocated to

 In 2016 agreement was reached between the Scottish Railway Preservation Society (SRPS) and the National Museum of Scotland who own the locomotive to extend the loan of the locomotive for another ten years to 2026.

 In 2016 the Scottish Railway Preservation Society arranged for Morayshire to be sent to the Llangollen Railway for a contract overhaul.
 The locomotive was moved to Llangollen in the September 2016 and it is hoped to have it available again for running in 2018.
-It is anticipated that the boiler will require significant work including new sections of the outer firebox wrapper, throatplate and backhead as well as a new smokebox.
-The locomotive itself is considered in a tired mechanical state.
-The cost of the overhaul is thought to be around £200,000.
+It was anticipated that the boiler would require significant work including new sections of the outer firebox wrapper, throatplate and backhead as well as a new smokebox.
+The locomotive itself was considered in a tired mechanical state.
+The cost of the overhaul was thought to be around £200,000.

 In March 2020 it was reported that the locomotive would be returned from the Llangollen Railway to Bo’ness & Kinneil Railway without the overhaul being completed.
 The Llangollen Railway explained that the work specification and associated costings did not accurately reflect the true extent of the overhaul required.
 The Scottish Railway Preservation Society said “There have been problems about how much the repairs should cost, the quality of some of the work and changes at Llangollen, that have significantly delayed its return.
 The locomotive and tender had been largely assembled whilst work on the boiler continued.
 Llangollen Railway’s new chief mechanical engineer felt the records and evidence of the work done on the locomotive and tender were not satisfactory and had them dismantled for that recording and evidence to be collected.
 That process identified work that had not been done to a satisfactory standard.”

-The locomotive may be placed in store prior to returning north.
+The locomotive (as a kit of parts) was be placed in store at a private site in the Midlands prior to returning north.

 |Home Base||Current Status||Owner|